scottstanie/scottstanie.github.io/_posts/articles/2015-05-21-classes-python.md

     2

-Notice both the shared methods from the base class *and* the chared class attribute, `employee_count` that works from an `Analyst` instance.
+Notice both the shared methods from the base class *and* the shared class attribute, `employee_count` that works from an `Analyst` instance.
 Also note that the new `Analyst` increased the `employee_count` of both `Employee` and `Analyst`.
 This however can be a dangerous way to implement shared data, as directly changing this attribute on an instance can cause it to lose track of the `employee_count` when others are created (it has overwritten the class attribute.)

 Since the two classes above have the same `__init__` methods, we can shorten the `Analyst` definition a bit: